 Please use this page to access pertinent information for current and new contract instructors.
-Please note that each year there is an orientation session: The Contract Instructor Orientation Session for 2017-18 will be held on August 14, 2017.
+Please note that each year there is an orientation session.

 Once the Departmental Administrator receives notification that you have accepted the initial offer she will then start the online contract process.
 Please keep in mind that if you do not have a Banner ID one will need to be generated which may delay the submission of the contract.
 Once the electronic contract has been submitted online you will then be able to follow the steps below.